 Microsoft’s Azure Cloud offers startlingly similar cloud services to Amazon Web Services.
 This includes most of the same concepts that AWS uses, including compute, storage, networking, and web hosting.

-With Azure, you get access to the second largest data center network in the world, and in some areas, surpasses Amazon Web Services (for edge computing and CDN).
+With Azure, you get access to the second-largest data center network in the world, which, in some areas, surpasses Amazon Web Services (for edge computing and CDN).

-The enterprise cloud services segment is one area where Azure has almost surpassed AWS or is at loggerheads with it.
+In the enterprise cloud services segment, Azure has almost surpassed AWS or is at loggerheads with it.
 There are several reasons for this, including the significantly higher cost of Windows licenses on AWS versus Azure.

 In addition, enterprise customers have been using Microsoft products, such as Windows and Office, for decades.

 In this regard, embracing Azure’s virtual desktop and cloud services felt natural and seamless.
-By taking this approach, they are able to use the licenses and tools they already have, don’t have to undergo substantial additional training, and the learning curve is less steep.
+By taking this approach, they can use the licenses and tools they already have, don’t have to undergo substantial additional training, and the learning curve is less steep.

 It also helps that Azure has been quick to position itself as a hybrid cloud and multi-cloud champion.
-Besides, Microsoft Azure offers a solid PaaS offering, providing a lot of ready-to-deploy building blocks for AI, ML, analytics, and serverless workloads.
+Besides, Microsoft Azure offers a solid PaaS offering, providing many ready-to-deploy building blocks for AI, ML, analytics, and serverless workloads.

-See our AWS vs Azure pricing comparison and guide to discover more differences between these top cloud providers today?
+See our AWS vs Azure pricing comparison and guide to discover more differences between these top cloud providers.
 Want to compare their data cloud solutions instead?
 Check out the Snowflake vs AWS vs Azure guide here.

-10. Oracle Cloud – An ideal AWS competitor for databases and custom apps
+10. Oracle Cloud – An ideal AWS alternative for databases and custom apps

-The Oracle Cloud Infrastructure is what would be born if AWS and Azure had a child.
+The Oracle Cloud Infrastructure would be born if AWS and Azure had a child.
 OCI combines the advantages of both cloud providers with its own.

 Like Azure, Oracle Cloud emphasizes PaaS offerings, custom applications, and high-performance computing for enterprises.

 As with Windows licenses, Oracle Bring Your Own Licenses reduces prices for Oracle applications and workloads by half.
-It’s also highly scalable, secure, and offers a wide variety of options at different price points, just like AWS.
+It’s also highly scalable, secure, and offers various options at different price points, just like AWS.

 However, the Oracle Cloud is even more scalable for enterprise workloads.
 For example, Amazon RDS for Oracle limits databases to 128 vCPUs (64 OCPUs) and 64 TB in size, whereas OCI’s Exadata Database Service delivers up to 8,060 vCPUs and 3.1 PB.

-You can also migrate your on-premises workloads to the OCI platform as is.
+You can also migrate your on-premises workloads to the OCI platform.
 You’ll get the exact same services in your data center as in the public cloud, complete with the same billing model and Service Level Agreements (SLAs).
 As of now, AWS Outposts does not offer either.

-The Oracle Cloud is also ideal for running customer service applications, such as CRMs, on top of business intelligence and ERP software, just like Salesforce.
+The Oracle Cloud is also ideal for running customer service applications, such as CRMs, on top of business intelligence and ERP software like Salesforce.

 There you have it.
 Whatever your cloud needs are, you’re sure to find the right solution, whether you want to migrate from AWS, move to the cloud for the first time, or need a platform similar to AWS for your hybrid cloud or multi-cloud setup.

 Now, here’s the catch.
-You may still find that even the best AWS competitor for you offers confusing pricing, billing, and management tools from time to time.
+You may still find that even the best AWS alternatives for you offer confusing pricing, billing, and management tools from time to time.
 And this can leave you blindsided and vulnerable to surprise bills.

 CloudZero can help you understand, control, and optimize your cloud costs across providers — all in one place